Aaron Purcell, Director, Special Collections and University Archives

 Established at Virginia Tech in 1997, the George R. Wallace Foundation Endowment is used to purchase books, manuscript items and collections, and other Civil War-related materials for Special Collections.
-Since its creation, Special Collections has acquired more than 200 books, pamphlets, speeches, military publications, diaries (published and manuscript), letters, regimental documents, ledgers, and electronic media through the help of the Wallace endowment.
+Since its creation, Special Collections and University Archives has acquired more than 200 books, pamphlets, speeches, military publications, diaries (published and manuscript), letters, regimental documents, ledgers, and electronic media through the help of the Wallace endowment.
 In addition to materials in the catalog, the George R. Wallace Foundation has also been used to purchase Civil War-era sheet music (located in the Sheet Music Collection, Ms2003-021), maps, and prints.

 In 1997, an endowment was created in honor of Henry B. "Puss" Redd.
 Redd, a 1919 graduate of Virginia Agricultural and Mechanical College and Polytechnic Institute, served as the executive secretary to the Alumni Association from 1926-1960.
 To date, funds from this endowment have been used to preserve and acquire new materials relating to the history of the university.